cjpatoilo/dotfiles/src/osx_setup.md

 ```

-### 9. Vangrant
+### 9. Vagrant

-I'm using Vagrant (http://www.vagrantup.com/) to setup a few VMs locally for
+I'm using Vagrant (https://vagrantup.com) to setup a few VMs locally for
 development.

 ### 10. Spotify